Signed Barcodes for Multi-Parameter Persistence via Rank Decompositions and Rank-Exact Resolutions

 \section{Application to multi-parameter persistence}

-In multi-parameter persistence, the poset~$\pos$ under consideration is either $\R^d$, viewed as a product of $d$ copies of the totally ordered real line, or a subposet of~$\R^d$---usually $\Z^d$ or some finite grid $\prod_{i=1}^d \integint{n_i}$.
-The role of segments is then played by {\em rectangles}, i.e. products of 1-d intervals.
+In multi-parameter persistence, the poset~$\pos$ under consideration is either $\R^d$, viewed as a product of $d$ copies of the totally ordered real line, or a subposet of~$\R^d$---usually $\Z^d$ or some finite grid $\prod_{i=1}^d \integint{n_i}$. \revisedversion{In this setting the segments are rectangles, i.e., products of 1-d intervals.}